jomumma-code/SG200/README.md

 ### 3.4 Firewall

-When you start the collector in an interactive user session (terminal) and bind to 0.0.0.0:8081, Windows Defender Firewall may display the “Windows Defender Firewall has blocked some features of this app” prompt the first time it detects inbound listening/traffic for that executable (often python.exe)
+When you start the collector in an interactive user session (terminal) and bind to 0.0.0.0:8081, Windows Defender Firewall may display the “Windows Defender Firewall has blocked some features of this app” prompt the first time it detects inbound listening/traffic for that executable (often python.exe).
 Do not rely on a Windows prompt to open the port.
 Create an explicit inbound rule for TCP 8081.

 Example (PowerShell):